Gernby/raspberry-pilot/README.md

 3. If the process completes successfully, reboot the Pi and log back in as the "ubuntu" user
 4. Run the command `top -u ubuntu`
 5. Look for `controlsd`, `boardd`, `ubloxd` and `dashboard` in the rightmost column of the list.
 6. If you see all four, let Gernby know you're ready for the model.
 He will get it to you one way or another.
-7. When you receive the model, delete all files in `~/raspilot/models` and unzip the new archive in that folder.
-The process to copy the file will vary by operating system and selected tool (scp, filezilla, etc.)

-**Note: You must ensure that only one file ending with '5' must exist in this folder.
-If multiple files match, delete or move all but one of the excess files to ~.**

-8. Reboot the Pi, and log back in
-9. Run `top -u ubuntu` again
-10. Look for `controlsd`, `boardd`, `ubloxd`, `dashboard`, and `transcoderd` this time
-11. If all five processes are present, you are ready to flash your Panda
+You are ready to flash your Panda.
-12. If you can't hit your household WiFi from your car, be sure to turn on your hotspot before booting up the Pi in the car.

 ## Flashing the Panda

+**Note: If you can't hit your household WiFi from your car, be sure to configure the Pi to hit your cellular hotspot and turn on your hotspot before booting up the Pi in the car.**

 ### Black Panda